hieuk09/hieuk09.github.io/about/index.md

 ---

 I'm interested in every aspect of programming, but concentrate in backend and game.
-I usually blog about coding, and sometimes also writes about books, manga and other random stuffs.
+I usually blog about coding, and sometimes also write about books, manga and other random stuffs.

 # Experience